Zmc18-Robotics/Transistor_and_Mosfet_Arduino_Nano---ELECTRICAL-ENGINEERING---CRUMB-CIRCUIT-SIMULATOR---/README.md

 A project that combine the transistor and mosfet in Arduino Nano.
 Electrical systems, Hardware connections, and Logic

+Controllable LED with Transistor and mosfet, Arduino Nano

 Here the materials :
 - Arduino Nano x1
 - Transistor NPN x2